PhilDL/remix-gospel-stack/docs/development.md

 turbo gen workspace --name @react-router-gospel-stack/foobarbaz --type package --copy
 ```

 Then follow the prompts.
-See the `internal-nobuild` package as an example.
+See the `web-utils` package as an example.

 #### Built Package